VerdommeMan/OT-AM/docs/mkdocs/docs/usage.md

 Module in SS and require from scripts in SSS

 ## CLIENT ONLY
-Module in RS + require from LS in playerscripts
+Module in RS and require from LS in playerscripts

 ## CLIENT & SERVER
-Module in RS + require from playerscripts and SSS
+Module in RS and require from playerscripts and SSS